Without Jobs, Apple's gap with rivals could narrow

 Apple is also Samsung's biggest customer through the sale of mobile chips and display screens.

-The relationship and rivalry has helped Samsung become a top global brand over the past decade with a stock market value of $115 billion -- still modest compared with Apple's $345 billion.
+The relationship and rivalry has helped Samsung become a top global brand over the past decade with a stock market value of $115 billion (74 billion pounds) -- still modest compared with Apple's $345 billion.

-But the relationship has also produced tensions over mobile devices.
+But the relationship has also produced tensions as Samsung emerged as a credible challenger to Apple's mobile devices.
 The two companies have sued each other in 10 countries involving more than 20 cases since April.

-Samsung's Galaxy range of smartphones and tablet computers run on Google's Android operating system.
+Samsung's Galaxy range of smartphones and tablet computers running on Google's Android operating system are seen as the main competitor to Apple's game-changing iPhones and iPads.

-"Steve Jobs was particularly passionate about the enforcement of Apple's intellectual property," said Florian Mueller, an intellectual property expert.
-"From a strategic point of view, Mr Jobs' successor doesn't have a choice other than to fight equally hard."

-Jobs had few kind words for his competitors.
-Rivals were "flummoxed" by the iPad, he declared in March when he took the stage to unveil Apple's latest tablet.
+The competition was "flummoxed" by the iPad, Jobs declared in March when he took the stage to unveil Apple's latest tablet.

 "They went back to the drawing boards.
 They tore up their designs because they weren't competitive," Jobs said.